RodriguezFermin/fansapp/README.md

 Para inicializar py controlador.py

 # fansapp
-Simple CRUD-type app made in python, tkinter as GUI.
+CRUD-type app made in python, tkinter as GUI.

 I made this app for an advanced python course at UTN Buenos Aires.